JetBrains/intellij-platform-gradle-plugin/CONTRIBUTING.md

 ## Run Integration Tests
 The project provides Unit Tests and Integration Tests to verify if nothing is broken with the real-life project examples.
 [Integration Tests](https://github.com/JetBrains/gradle-intellij-plugin/tree/master/integration-tests) provide various different test cases with a dedicated verification scenarios available in `verify.main.kts` files.
-Read the [Gradle IntelliJ Plugin Integration Tests](https://github.com/JetBrains/gradle-intellij-plugin/tree/master/integration-tests) document to find more about this kind of test and find out how to create new scenarios.
+Read the [IntelliJ Platform Gradle Plugin Integration Tests](https://github.com/JetBrains/gradle-intellij-plugin/tree/master/integration-tests) document to find more about this kind of test and find out how to create new scenarios.

 ## Link With Your Project
-It is possible to link your plugin project with the Gradle IntelliJ Plugin project, so it'll be loaded and built as a module.
+It is possible to link your plugin project with the IntelliJ Platform Gradle Plugin project, so it'll be loaded and built as a module.
 To integrate it with another consumer-like project, add the following line in the Gradle settings file and refresh your Gradle configuration:

 ```kotlin